siraat-ai-academy/freelance-content-writing-suite-by-jamalu/03-social-media-content/18-content-calendars-social-campaigns.md

 Social media moves fast.
 But your message deserves to move with **intention**, not impulse.

-A Jamalu-built calendar will help you:
+A Eks2-built calendar will help you:
 - Post with **clarity**, not confusion
 - Build **consistency**, which breeds trust
 - Align your **content with marketing goals**